Fire razes provision shops, corn mill in Hohoe

-An early morning fire has gutted several shops, a restaurant and a corn and fufu mill in Hohoe.
+An early morning fire has gutted several shops, a restaurant, and corn and fufu mill in Hohoe.

 Master Dzayon Joshua, an eyewitness, told the Ghana News Agency (GNA) that at about 0430 hours, he saw smoke from the mill and rushed to the area.